agrim123/agrim123.github.io/_posts/2019-12-11-spark-statsd-prometheus-grafana.md

 --class some.class /path/to/my_app.jar noob
 ```

 The above solution works like a charm, but a small problem arises when you need to monitor multiple jobs.
-Since, spark pushes metrics that have job name in them, it becomes difficult on Grafana to create different dashboards for every job.
-A simple solution is to extract the job name and other job related strings from the metric name and convert then to labels, which then can easily used to monitor a specific job and all work would get done in a single dashboard.
+Since spark pushes metrics that have the job name in them, it becomes difficult on Grafana to create different dashboards for every job.
+A simple solution is to extract the job name and other job-related strings from the metric name and convert then to labels, which then can easily be used to monitor a specific job and all work would get done in a single dashboard.

 ### Working with legacy metric names

 Since spark job pushes metrics of the format `myapp_driver_metric_name`

-Using `metric_relabel_configs`<sup>[4](#furthur-read)</sup> config to extract the label and adjust the metric name, for making a single Grafana dashboard for mutiple spark jobs.
+Using `metric_relabel_configs`<sup>[4](#furthur-read)</sup> config to extract the label and adjust the metric name, for making a single Grafana dashboard for multiple spark jobs.

 Let's say that we were using a legacy system that produced metrics that looked like:
 ```bash